 An office space promoting wellbeing, productivity and company culture through thoughtful design, valuing employees, and facilitating work-life balance makes a great workplace.

 The working environment has become an important factor in wellbeing and it’s something that a lot of companies need to consider more carefully.
 Whether it’s to boost productivity or to encourage a more social working environment, it may be worth thinking about changing the layout of your office space.
 Everyone wants to work in a healthy, happy workplace – so it’s essential for employers to consider what makes a great place to work.

 So, what makes a good office space?
-There are a whole range of things to consider – from lighting, to desk positioning, through to flexible working strategies.
-At Making Moves, we’ve put together the key things that we believe are important in creating the best office layout.
+There are a whole range of things to think about– from lighting, to desk positioning, through to flexible working strategies.
+At Making Moves, we consider ourselves experts in office design, so we’ve put together a handy list of all the key things that we believe are important in creating the best office layout.